Own your PT job interview

 Dress the part.

 This is another area to question the hiring manager about.
-Most interviews will require business attire, but it’s somewhat of a gray area in the fitness industry.
+Most interviews will require business attire, but it’s somewhat of a grey area in the fitness industry.
 Some employers and interview committees will want to see how you dress for the part.
 In other words, use your best judgement (workout pants or leggings and a shirt that covers the torso and/or isn’t a spaghetti strap tank-top are all appropriate options).
 If business casual is required, bring a set of professional looking workout clothes in case a demonstration is expected.

 Prepare questions to ask.